 With the measures recommended in section 7.1, Anguilla could implement in a relatively short period a significant part of its potential-especially at utility scale, which enjoys the least costs.
-As soon as those immediate measures are set off, there are six other things that Anguilla should do:
+As soon as those immediate measures are implemented, there are four other measures that Anguilla should take:

-- Consider whether to create an autonomous licensing regime for IPPs (7.2.1)-we actually recommend not doing that; - Amend ANGLEC's licence and Electricity Supply Regulations by adding tariff setting principles on recovery of sustainable energy costs (7.2.2)-this would absorb the immediate term reform in ANGLEC corporate rules in a longer-term, broader reform for the power sector; - Commission a Cost of Service Study (7.2.3)-as the basis for a better tariff structure that works for promoting distributed renewables, and as a key way to identify opportunities for cost savings other than renewables; - Amend the Electricity (Rates and Charges) Regulations with a disaggregated tariff structure (7.2.4)-charging separately for energy, distribution, and capacity; and potentially including a special component for recovering all clean energy investments; - Issue a revised SOC (7.2.5)-with an increased total cap, and based on the experience with the pilot; - Determine the best option for a regulator to administer rules (7.2.6)-selecting it from different domestic and regional options.
+- Commission a Cost of Service Study (7.2.1)-as the basis for a better tariff structure that works for promoting distributed renewables, and as a key way to identify opportunities for cost savings other than renewables - Amend the Electricity (Rates and Charges) Regulations with a disaggregated tariff structure (7.2.2)-charging separately for energy, distribution, and capacity; and potentially including a special component for recovering all clean energy investments - Issue a revised SOC (7.2.3)-with an increased total cap, and based on the experience with the pilot - Determine the best option for a regulator to administer rules (7.2.4)-selecting it from different domestic and regional options.
+The Government intends to move the regulation and governance of ANGLEC from MICUH to the Public Utilities Commission (PUC).